disutils/disckit-example-bot/README.md

 * [`disckit`](https://pypi.org/project/disckit/)
 * [`uv`](https://pypi.org/project/uv/) for dependency management (optional, but recommended)

+> 💡 Want a deeper guide on using `uv`, setting up projects, or managing dependencies?
+> Check out the [Project-Management repository](https://github.com/disutils/Project-Management) — it covers these workflows in more detail.

 ## 🚀 Getting Started

 Clone this repo and install the requirements: